-In disease ecology: Comparative social network analyses in disease ecology have helped quantify the role of both individuals and emergent group- or population-level social structures in infectious disease transmission.
-They have also begun to provide a more generalizable understanding of epidemiologically-relevant features of animal social networks that provides insight at both ecological and evolutionary timescales.
+In disease ecology: Comparative social network analyses in disease ecology (15 studies) have quantified the role of both individuals and emergent group- or population-level social structures in infectious disease transmission.
+They have also provided a more generalizable understanding of epidemiologically-relevant features of animal social networks that provides insight at both ecological and evolutionary timescales.

-Some studies have combined comparative network data with empirical epidemiological data.
-For example, (Briard & Ezenwa 2021) used a meta-analysis to show consistent positive effects of network centrality on infection probability, with the pattern stronger for local rather than global measures of social centrality.
-(Poulin & Filion 2021) demonstrated correlations between some aspects of group social network structure and parasite species richness in parasite groups.
-As more simultaneously collected network and epidemiological data becomes available from wild host-pathogen systems, these types of study are likely to provide ways to test key hypotheses in disease ecology.
+227 Some studies have combined comparative network data with empirical epidemiological data: for example, (Briard & Ezenwa 2021) used a meta-analysis to show 228 consistent positive effects of network centrality on infection probability, with the pattern 229 230 stronger for local rather than global measures of social centrality, and (Poulin & Filion 2021) demonstrated correlations between some aspects of group social network structure and 231 parasite species richness in parasite groups.
+As more simultaneously collected network and 232 233 epidemiological data becomes available, these types of study will provide further tests of key 234 hypotheses in disease ecology.

 Of studies to apply comparative analysis to the outputs of simulated network epidemiological models on multi-species social network datasets, a small number (e.g. (Carne et al. 2013)) have focused at an individual level, comparing the role of individual heterogeneity and/or the value of network-targeted vaccination between species.
-Many more studies have examined how different aspects of network structure impact epidemiological dynamics, for example: providing and testing new methods to quantify the vulnerability of different hosts to outbreaks (Colman et al. 2021; Fountain-Jones et al. 2022), linking them to key epidemiological concepts such as density-dependence in transmission (Colman et al. 2021) and offering insight into how network structure for different interaction types could influence pathogen evolution (Collier et al. 2022).
-An area of particular interest has been the role of modular social structures in shaping epidemiological dynamics (Griffin & Nunn 2012; Nunn et al. 2015; Sah et al. 2017), providing insight into how group-living shapes disease risk.
-One study extended these insights to other types of contagion (Romano et al. 2018).
+Many more studies have examined how different aspects of network structure impact epidemiological dynamics, for example: providing and testing new methods to quantify the vulnerability of different hosts to outbreaks (Colman et al. 2021; Fountain-Jones et al. 2022), linking them to key epidemiological concepts such as density-dependence in transmission (Colman et al.2021) and offering insight into how network structure for different interaction types could influence pathogen evolution (Collier et al. 2022).
+An area of particular interest has been the role of modular social structures (Griffin & Nunn 2012; Nunn et al. 2015; Sah et al. 2017), providing insight into how group living shapes disease risk.
+One study extended these insights to other contagions (Romano et al. 2018).

-Principal challenges for comparative network
+249 Principal challenges for comparative network

-analysis
+250 analysis